BesuDesta/next-portfolio/README.md

 bun dev
 ```

-5. **Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.**:
+5. **Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.**

-**_P.S.
+**‼️ P.S.
 When developing and making changes, it's best practice to create a new branch for your work and submit a pull request for review before merging it into the main (or prod) branch.
-This ensures better collaboration, code quality, and minimizes the risk of introducing errors into production._**
+This ensures better collaboration, code quality, and minimizes the risk of introducing errors into production.**

 <h1>Navigating this project</h1>